U.S. FCC commissioner visits Taiwan to discuss cybersecurity, telecoms | Law-Order

 U.S. FCC commissioner visits Taiwan to discuss cybersecurity, telecoms

-Carr is the latest senior official from the United States to visit the island and the first FCC commissioner to visit, his office said.
-Carr is holding bilateral meetings at the invitation of Taiwan’s National Communications Commission for a series of meetings with government agencies.
-Carr will also convene meetings with the tech and telecom sectors and hold meetings in Hsinchu — home to Taiwan’s semiconductor industry.
+Carr is the latest senior official from the United States to visit the island and the first FCC commissioner to visit.
+"Everything that we can do as Americans to show support and that we are allied with Taiwan - whether it's big things or in the case of me a very small thing - everything matters to China's calculus," Carr told Reuters in a telephone interview.

-U.S. Federal Communications Commissioner Brendan Carr is in Taiwan this week for meetings on 5G, cybersecurity and telecoms, his office and the de facto U.S. embassy in Taiwan said on Wednesday.
-Carr is the latest senior official from the United States to visit the island and the first FCC commissioner to visit, his office said.
+U.S. Federal Communications Commissioner Brendan Carr is in Taipei this week for meetings on 5G, cybersecurity and telecoms to show U.S. support for Taiwan.
+Carr is the latest senior official from the United States to visit the island and the first FCC commissioner to visit.

-Carr is holding bilateral meetings at the invitation of Taiwan’s National Communications Commission for a series of meetings with government agencies.
+"Everything that we can do as Americans to show support and that we are allied with Taiwan - whether it's big things or in the case of me a very small thing - everything matters to China's calculus," Carr told Reuters in a telephone interview.
+Carr is holding bilateral discussions at the invitation of Taiwan’s National Communications Commission for a series of meetings with government agencies.

-Carr will also convene meetings with the tech and telecom sectors and hold meetings in Hsinchu — home to Taiwan’s semiconductor industry.
-"A free and democratic Taiwan is vital to America’s prosperity, and our deep partnership is built on a bedrock of shared values and a commitment to a free and open Indo-Pacific," Carr said in a statement, adding "in the technology sector alone, Taiwan’s contributions are irreplaceable."
+He is also meeting with the tech and telecom sectors and holding meetings in Hsinchu - home to Taiwan’s semiconductor industry which he said is an "indispensable part" of the U.S. supply chain.
+Taiwan's foreign ministry declined to comment.

 The Biden administration has sought to keep tensions between Washington and Beijing, inflamed by the visits, from boiling over into a conflict, reiterating that such trips are routine.
 The United States has no formal diplomatic relations with Taiwan but is bound by law to provide the island with the means to defend itself.